Proximal Policy Optimization-Based Reinforcement Learning Approach for DC-DC Boost Converter Control: A Comparative Evaluation Against Traditional Control Techniques: Proposed Methodology

-On the other hand, the actor network's parameters are updated by repeating a series of steps until a terminating criterion is met.
+On the other hand, the actor network’s parameters are updated by repeating a series of steps until a terminating criterion is met.
 These steps involve maximizing a surrogate objective function that balances the exploration and exploitation trade-off.
 The objective is to find the policy that maximizes the expected reward.
 The training process continues iteratively, with the critic and actor networks being updated based on their respective loss functions and objectives.
 This iterative process allows the PPO algorithm to progressively refine the actor-critic networks and improve the overall decision-making capabilities.
-The training continues until a specific termination criterion, such as reaching a maximum number of iterations or achieving a desired level of performance, is met.
+The training process persists until a predetermined termination criterion, such as attaining a maximum number of iterations or accomplishing a specified level of performance, is fulfilled.
 At this point, the PPO algorithm concludes its training process.